Articolo: When Luxury Lost Its Lust: How the Chase for Profits Opened the Gates to Counterfeits

 Luxury was never meant to be ordinary.
 It was never meant to be mass‑produced, diluted, or molded to fit the demands of investors.
 It was meant to be rare, deeply personal, and unattainable to most.

+This is where ForeverLuxury was born—not just as a revival, but as a disruption.
 As the founder of ForeverLuxury and the creator of the defining hashtag, the vision was never to conform but to challenge.
 To create something so rare, so untouchable, that it cannot be replicated.

 At PORSCIA YEGANEH®, we do not follow trends.
 We do not cater to the masses.
 We do not dilute the meaning of luxury.
 Instead, we create what cannot be imitated, what cannot be copied, and what will never be accessible to all.